ganelson/inweb/guide/Chapter 2/Conventions.md

   if the notation is not `MarkdownCode`.
 Older Inweb webs have traditionally used `commentary uses simplified markup`, which as the name suggests, is more restricted.
 At present, `commentary uses TeX markup` is experimental and not fully working.
-Generically, `commentary uses simplified markup`.
+Generically, `commentary uses simplified markup`, but both of the main notations supplied with Inweb now specify that `commentary uses Markdown markup`, so in practice that's what users will see unless they make a choice otherwise.

 * `a summary under the title is read as the purpose`, `an italicised summary under the title is read as the purpose`, or